 Instant Pot Korean Beef is tender, flavorful Korean beef made in a pressure cooker.
-Recipe includes explanation of gochujang and gochujang substitution.
+Recipe includes an explanation of gochujang and a gochujang substitute.

 This Instant Pot Korean Beef recipe is a variation on my slow cooker Korean beef recipe, which is one of my favorite crock pot recipes.